 - Age 50+ = 15 x total remuneration

-- Your Age - the older we are the more likely we are to pass away so as you might expect, the cost of a new policy will be more for an older person.
+- Your Age - the older we are, the more likely we are to pass away, so as you might expect, the cost of a new policy will be more for an older person.

-- The amount of cover required - the amount of cover you choose to take, alongside whether it's on a level, decreasing or increasing basis will play a significant role in the cost of your policy.
+- The amount of cover required - the amount of cover you choose to take, alongside whether it's on a level, decreasing or increasing basis, will play a significant role in the cost of your policy.

 - Whether you're a smoker - as smokers are more likely to die prematurely, insurers tend to charge higher premiums to cover them.

-- Your medical history - If you suffer from any pre-existing conditions your insurer may increase your premiums to account for them.
+- Your medical history - If you suffer from any pre-existing conditions, your insurer may increase your premiums to account for them.

-To find the best life insurance policy for you, we always recommend speaking to an independent broker, simply request a quote and one of our team will be in touch.
+To find the best cover for you, we always recommend speaking to an independent broker, simply request a quote, and one of our team will be in touch.

 Relevant life insurance providers: